 If you want to know how long it’ll take for a project to get done, you can easily calculate the average by tracking how long it took to complete project milestones and the project itself.

-If you’re using Office 365, an integrated for task manager can help to define individual steps for the project and these stages will help shape the milestones you will aim for.
+If you’re using Microsoft 365, an integrated task manager can help to define individual steps for the project and these stages will help shape the milestones you will aim for.

 2. Billable and unbillable hours